Obama administration overturns ban on some iPad, iPhones

 ITC cases can be appealed to the U.S. Court of Appeals for the Federal Circuit, and from there to the Supreme Court.

 Apple has a parallel complaint filed against Samsung at the ITC, accusing the South Korean company of copying the iPhone and iPad.
-An ITC judge in that case found that Samsung had violated one patent but not a second one.
+An ITC judge in that case found that Samsung had violated four out of six patents listed in the complaint.
 A final decision is due in August.

 Samsung makes phones that run on Google Inc's Android operating software, the market leader.
 Apple has also sued other Android phone makers including HTC Corp for patent infringement.